max-au/sqlite/README.md

 * database serialisation (sqlite3_serialize)
 * improved performance for concurrent access to the same connection/statement, running on a normal scheduler and yielding

-## TODO: LIST OF THINGS TO BE DONE BEFORE RELEASE
-* setup CI on GitHub
-* rename to sqlite3
-* possible ERTS bug: when the process holding RESOURCE reference exits, destructor is not called